 San Mateo County Family Law Appeals Lawyer

 Seeking an appeal on a trial decision for divorce and legal separation proceedings can be exceedingly difficult, and not wholly understood.
-The family law attorneys at the Schoenberg Family Law Group, P.C. can help clients in San Mateo County navigate through the appeals process and shed some insight on what can and cannot be appealed.
+The San Mateo family law attorney team at the Schoenberg Family Law Group, P.C. can help clients in San Mateo County navigate through the appeals process and shed some insight on what can and cannot be appealed.

 Family Law Appeals in California Must Be Justified

 In order to appeal a trial decision involving matters of family law, the appellant must provide a proper, acceptable reason.
 Simply being dissatisfied by the trial decision is not a sound argument for an appeal.
 In addition, any agreements made may not be appealed.

 An appeal of a family court decision may only be initiated if there has been an error of law by the trial court judge – also known as an abuse of discretion.
 In the state of California, trial court judges are often granted broad discretion on matters of family law.
 This means they generally have the ability to make judgments on all issues regarding divorce, including child support, custody, and property division.